sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Practice set.md

 5. *Using the notion of a ‘zombie’ to illustrate why dualists adopt a different stance on the truth value of this counterfactual.*

-P
+Physical being which lacks phenomenal consciousness

+**Review what this means for Bennett**

-6. Which premise in Papineau’s causal argument does Sophie Gibb object to, and why?
+6. *Which premise in Papineau’s causal argument does Sophie Gibb object to, and why?*

+Completeness relies on conservation of energy but this energy doesn't have to just be physical energy; accomodates dualism

+**Gibb exclusion: no physical effect has a non-physical cause**

+She proposes in order to make Papineau's premises follow to G.Excl, must add physical affectability, redistribution: but these are unfounded and raise fu

-7. Gibb defends a non-standard version of interactionist dualism.
-What makes her version of interactionist dualism non-standard?
+7. *Gibb defends a non-standard version of interactionist dualism.
+What makes her version of interactionist dualism non-standard?*

 ### Section 3: Naturalizing intentionality/mental representation